HieuNM6/pre-exam-project/README.md

 ## Notes

 Because I have implemented user system into a project, make it more complicated.
-Therefore, I can't implement comment or tag into that at before the deadline so I kept it.
+Therefore, I can't implement comment or tag into that at before the deadline so I skip it in first review.
+(I will implement that in Saturday (post-views, comments, tag))

 ## License